 Can bed bugs live in curtains?
 Surprisingly, bed bugs can also live in curtains.
-Bed bugs cannot fly but they can reach curtains either by climbing/crawling up the curtain which is touching the ground or by climbing the wall near the curtains and onto the any part of the fabric that is touching the wall.
-However, curtains are not a bed bug’s preferred placed for living.
+Bed bugs cannot fly but they can reach curtains either by climbing/crawling up the curtain which is touching the ground or by climbing the wall near the curtains and onto any part of the fabric that is touching the wall.
+However, curtains are not a bed bug’s preferred place for living.

 So, why would bed bugs make their way onto your curtains?
 And what should you do if it happens?
 Don’t despair, if you understand the cause and take the right steps, you can manage the problem effectively.
 We will certainly help you with that so keep on reading!